anayarojo/solid-examples/README.md

 # SOLID examples

-Repositorio con ejemplos de la aplicación de los principios SOLID
+Repository for see examples of SOLID principles

-- S – Single Responsibility Principle (SRP)
+### S – Single Responsibility Principle (SRP)

+A class should have one, and only one, reason to change.

-- O – Open/Closed Principle (OCP)
+### O – Open/Closed Principle (OCP)

+A class should be open for extension, but closed for modification.

-- L – Liskov Substitution Principle (LSP)
+### L – Liskov Substitution Principle (LSP)

+Derived classes must be substitutable for their base classes.

-- I – Interface Segregation Principle (ISP)
+### I – Interface Segregation Principle

+Many client-specific interfaces are better than one general-purpose interface.

-- D – Dependency Inversion Principle (DIP)
+### D – Dependency Inversion Principle (DIP)

-(En español)

-- S ─ Principio de responsabilidad única
-- O ─ Principio de abierto/cerrado
-- L ─ Principio de sustitución de liskov
-- I ─ Principio de segregración de la interfaz
-- D ─ Principio de inversión de la dependencia

-Objetivos de SOLID

-- Codigo más mantenible
-- Fácil de cambiar
+Depend upon abstractions.
+Do not depend upon concretions.

+## Targets of SOLID

-- Muy extensible
+- Maintanable code
+- Easy to change
+- Easy to extend